fivetran/dbt_zendesk_source/README.md

     zendesk_database: your_database_name
 ```

-### Schema Changes
+### Changing the Build Schema
-By default this package will write to a schema titled (target.schema + `_zendesk_staging` within your target database.
+By default this package will build the Zendesk Support staging models within a schema titled (<target_schema> + `_zendesk_staging`) in your target database.
 If this is not where you would like you Zendesk Support staging data to be written to, add the following configuration to your `dbt_project.yml` file:

 ```yml
 # dbt_project.yml